 The goal of the AWA is to bring consistency among the states’ sex offender registries to prevent offenders from falling through the cracks.
-According to a March 2007 report by the National Center for Missing and Exploited Children, of the estimated 673,989 registered sex offenders, there are over 100,000 who are missing or non-compliant.
+According to a December 2017 report by the National Center for Missing and Exploited Children, of the estimated over 800,000 registered sex offenders, there are over 100,000 who are missing or non-compliant.

 Since the passage of the AWA, many states have attempted to comply with the new federal requirements for sex offender registration and notification; however, as of May 2009 none have achieved “substantial compliance”, as determined by the SMART Office within the US Department of Justice.
 Over the past three years since the enactment of AWA, the SMART Office has administered $16.1 million in grant funding to assist jurisdictions with implementation, but has not awarded even ONE jurisdiction compliance based on the SMART Offices guidelines.